selvcebo/selvcebo/README.md

 # 💻 Sergio Esteban León Valencia — selvcebo

 ## 👨‍💻 About Me  /  Sobre mí
-Full‑stack developer and software development technologist in training — Certified as a Programming Technician, currently completing a Technology degree in Software Analysis and Development at SENA.
+Full‑stack developer and software development technologist in training — Certified as a Programming Technician, and Data Analysis, Machine Learning and & AI course from SENA, currently completing a Technology degree in Software Analysis and Development at SENA.

-Desarrollador full‑stack y tecnólogo en desarrollo de software en formación — Titulado como Técnico en Programación, actualmente curso Tecnología en Análisis y Desarrollo de Software en el SENA.
+Desarrollador full‑stack y tecnólogo en desarrollo de software en formación — Titulado como Técnico en Programación, y curso de Análisis de Datos, Aprendizaje Automático e IA del SENA, actualmente curso Tecnología en Análisis y Desarrollo de Software en el SENA.

 ## 📜 Philosophy & Technical Ethics  /  Filosofía y ética técnica
 I believe in software as a long‑term craft, not disposable code.
 Every project I touch is built with reproducibility, clarity, and collaborative growth in mind.
 Documentation is not an afterthought — it's the narrative thread that makes code accessible to future contributors, regardless of their language or background.